Oct 19, 2020

 Before shelling out on a new remote key fob, it's worth making sure your existing one really needs replacing.
 If it's not working, it could just be that the battery has run out.

-If you've got a key fob that you have to insert in a slot behind your BMW's steering wheel, you might be able to skip this step.
+If you've got a key fob that you have to insert in a slot on your BMW's steering column, you might be able to skip this step.
 Many of these fobs have rechargeable batteries designed to be topped up automatically during use; as soon as it's put in the ignition slot, it starts charging.

-If you've got Comfort Access, though, your key fob will likely have a single-use CR 2450 battery, which will need replacing periodically.
+If you've got a more recent fob, though, you will likely have a non-rechargeable CR 2450 battery, which will need replacing periodically.
 It's a simple DIY job that only requires popping off your fob's rear panel and switching out the coin cell battery.

 Depending on your vehicle and usage, a battery should last anywhere from one to three years before needing to be replaced.

-All our keys and key fobs are BMW/MINI originals, and will look exactly like what you got from the factory.
-They'll also come pre-programmed for your specific vehicle, to ensure complete compatibility.
+Since 2023, all new BMW and MINI key fobs can only be purchased at the official dealerships.
+They are made-to-order originals and will look exactly like the one you got from the factory.
+This means they are delivered pre-programmed for your specific vehicle, to ensure complete compatibility.

-You won't have to worry about trying to get to grips with your vehicle's immobilizer, EWS or CAS system.
-Just pick the appropriate key for your vehicle series — either E Series BMW, F/G Series BMW or MINI — and we'll do the rest, based on your VIN.
-We can even offer multifunctional touchscreen key fobs for the latest G Series BMWs, either to replace your existing key fob or to add this feature to your car.
+You won't have to worry about trying to get to grips with your vehicle's immobilizer, EWS, or CAS system.
+In the offer, there are also multifunctional OEM touchscreen key fobs for the latest G Series BMWs to replace your existing key fob.

-As standard, our keys do not include the internal key blade — the traditional key that slides out of the base of the fob — which can easily be switched over from your existing key fob.
-If you're looking for a spare rather than a replacement, you're going to need an internal key blade, which can be added when you order.
-Without it, you'll likely be unable to access your vehicle next time your fob's battery runs flat.
+As standard, the replacement keys do not include the internal key blade—the traditional key that slides out of the base of the fob—which can easily be switched over from your existing key fob.
+If you're looking for a spare rather than a replacement, you're going to need an internal key blade, which can be added when placing the order.
+Without it, you'll likely be unable to access your vehicle the next time your fob's battery runs flat.